 Bruges is absolutely worth adding to your Belgium itinerary for many reasons.
 From its sheer beauty to its history to its opportunities for people watching, beer indulging, and museum seeing, Bruges is great place to stop.
 But if you’re still on the fence about whether to choose Ghent or Bruges, there are a few specific reasons why Bruges might appeal to you more.

-Choose Bruges if you’re looking for beauty around every corner
+You’re looking for beauty around every corner

 While Ghent has lovely and historic areas, they’re mixed within a modern city.
 On the other hand, Bruges looks like a movie set (it was) or part of Disney World come to life.
 There’s something magnificent everywhere you look.
 I dare you not to be impressed.

-Choose Bruges if you have a thing for canal cruises
+You have a thing for canal cruises

-Choose Bruges if it’s your first visit to Belgium
+It’s your first visit to Belgium

 “Touristy” complaints aside, Bruges is lovely, and it’s a classic European destination.
 Chances are that you won’t regret going.

 Ghent is probably not the first city that comes to mind when you think about traveling to Europe.
 That, in itself, is the appeal for a lot of people—Ghent (Gent) doesn’t feel overrun with tourists.
-Visiting Ghent feels like you’ve discovered something that not many people know about, even though you’re in a big city.
+Visiting feels like you’ve discovered something that not many people know about, even though you’re in a big city.

 I’ve seen Ghent described as “gritty” or “edgy,” but I didn’t feel that way.
 I’d reserve those terms more for cities like Palermo (which we also really enjoyed).
-Instead, Ghent felt like visiting a city where real people live…only with canals and medieval buildings and a castle in their backyard.
+Instead, it felt like visiting a city where real people live…only with canals and medieval buildings and a castle in their backyard.
 Nothing in Ghent feels like Disney, but Disney isn’t required to have a great time.

 With a population of 240,000, Ghent is a thriving mid-sized city with a large university and a charming historical core.
 Unlike Bruges, it feels like a regular city first and a tourist destination second.
 By comparison, just 20,000 people live in the historic center of Bruges.